-rant (1) has filed all reports required to be a por such shorter period that the registrant was lays. ⊠ YES NO □ · rant has submitted electronically and posted nant to Rule 405 of Regulation S-T during t such files). ⊠ YES NO □ · · istrant is a large accelerated filer, an acce er, large accelerated filer, smaller reporting 1 0 Large accelerated filer □ Accelerated filer ⊠ Non-accelerated filer □ Smaller Reporting Company □ Emerging Growth Company Indicate by check mark whether the registr ant is a shell company (as defined in Rule 12 2b-2 of the Exchange Act).
-S NO 🗵 Indicate the number of shares outstanding of each of the issuer's classes of common sto ck, as of the latest practicable date: Common shares outstanding at July 30, 2 Par Value: \$0.05 per share
+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports) and (2) has been subject to the filing requirements for at least the past 90 days. \square YES NO \square

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period after the registrant was required to submit and post such files). \square YES NO \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a nonaccelerated filer, or a smaller reporting company.
+See definitions of "accelerated filer, large accelerated filer, and smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one);

+Large accelerated filer

+Accelerated filer Non-accelerated filer

+Smaller Reporting Company

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). \Box YES NO \boxtimes

+Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date:

+Common shares outstanding at July 30, 2017: 12,441,161 Par Value: \$0.05 per share